ddfreyne/stoneship-site/content/cv.md

 ### Software Engineer, SoundCloud

-Period: June 2013 - …
+**Period:** June 2013 - …

-This description intentionally left blank.
+As a backend engineer, I built a large part of the infrastructure for the [On SoundCloud](https://on.soundcloud.com/) partner program.
+For this project, I designed and implemented a flexible logic engine that proved to be quite capable in handling ever-changing business needs.

+At the technical side of things, I brought consistency to the team’s projects, benefiting both maintenance and operational aspects.
+I focused on the technical health of the team’s systems, and in doing so, improved stability and reduced the risk of changes causing outages.

+I pushed the team towards being fast to react to emergencies, and deliver results in a predictable way.
+I raised the bar for technical documentation by introducing design documents to the team and setting a standard for API documentation.

+**Skills:** (J)Ruby, JVM, MySQL, microservices

 ### Software Engineer, MediaGeniX NG

-Period: September 2010 - May 2013
+**Period:** September 2010 - May 2013

 Developed many features of [MediaGenix](http://mediagenix.tv)’ _WHATS’On_ broadcasting solution for VIMN subsidiaries such as MTV, Comedy Central and Nickelodeon for divisions in both Europe and Southeast Asia.
 During this period, I also performed two major upgrades for these clients.
 I implemented the necessary developments for the introduction of WHATS’On to MTV Adria.

-Skills: Smalltalk, Scrum/kanban, TDD, OOP, Oracle RDBMS
+**Skills:** Smalltalk, Scrum/kanban, TDD, OOP, Oracle RDBMS

 ### Intern, Netlog

-Period: August 2009 - September 2009
+**Period:** August 2009 - September 2009

 Optimised an existing social network abuse detection system for use with [Netlog](http://netlog.com/).
 I also proved that the abuse detection system was fundamentally flawed and would not work in real-world situations.
 Gathered ideas and did research on how to improve it and make it work, but time constraints prevented me from continuing.

-Skills: PHP, Perl, MySQL
+**Skills:** PHP, Perl, MySQL

 ### Web Application Developer (student job), dotProjects

-Period: July 2008 - August 2008
+**Period:** July 2008 - August 2008

 For [dotProjects](http://dotprojects.be/), developed from scratch a web-based machine translation system aimed at making the translation of large documents easy, both manually and with the help of machine translation.
 This system is currently being used by customers such as ITV.

-Skills: Ruby, Rails, MySQL, HTML, CSS, JavaScript
+**Skills:** Ruby, Rails, MySQL, HTML, CSS, JavaScript

 ### Web Application Developer (student job), dotProjects

-Period: July 2007 - August 2007
+**Period:** July 2007 - August 2007

 For [dotProjects](http://dotprojects.be/), implemented several features, such as Flickr integration and advanced templating features, in a Ruby on Rails-driven CMS used by sites such as Cutting Edge and Auto55.be.

-Skills: Ruby, Rails, MySQL, HTML, CSS, JavaScript
+**Skills:** Ruby, Rails, MySQL, HTML, CSS, JavaScript

 Education
 ---------

 ### Master in Computer Science, option Software Engineering, University of Ghent

-Period: 2008 - 2010
+**Period:** 2008 - 2010

 Achieved knowledge of advanced computer science subjects, such as formal systems, computer architecture and software architecture.
 Did an internship at Netlog (see Experience section above).